The House of Commons Commission

 Annual Letters of Assurance

-The Clerk of the House and Chief Executive issues delegation letters to the heads of each department of the House on appointment, and they receive an annual budget letter.
+The Clerk of the House issues delegation letters to the heads of each department of the House on appointment, and they receive an annual budget letter.
 They submit to him an annual letter of assurance, setting out how they have ensured the effective and efficient management of the responsibilities delegated to them and their department by the Clerk.